h0nayuzu/Founding/README.md

   - Use PS2EXE to create a .exe and then use donut to create a .bin

-### The tool has the following features for Executing the Shellcode:
+### Founding has the following features for Executing the Shellcode:
 - **APC**
   - Asynchronous Procedure Calls